 With your newfound appetite in tow, head back to Quidi Vidi village and Mallard Cottage, one of Canada’s top 100 restaurants.
 Set in a 300-year-old vernacular cottage, Mallard oozes a unique blend of heritage and cheer that has locals and visitors alike coming back for more.
 The menu changes daily, though you can always expect a heavy dose of gastronomic experimentation.
 Dishes like shark pancetta, garam masala and moose tartar are not out of the norm for this culinarily curious joint.

 St. John’s has managed to stay out of the limelight for far too long, making it a true diamond in the rough.
-It’s small, warm and brimming with precisely the endearing, homey feel you expect from the Maritimes.
+It’s small, warm and brimming with precisely the endearing, homey feel you expect.
 With a budding creative scene and an enviable pace of life, some might just call it one of Canada’s rising stars.
 If you enjoy spending time off the beaten path, St. John’s ought to be high on your list.